dimitri4788/notes/vimTricks.md

 Say you want to add newline between all the comma.
 Suppose you want to insert a line break before each comma ',' in a line.
 To do that, enter these commands
 /,
 :s//\r&/g
+The first command searches for any occurrence of each of the three characters.
+You can refine this search (that is, search again after correcting any problems with the search pattern).
+When the search correctly highlights the wanted hits, enter the second command to insert a newline before each hit in the current line.
+In the substitute command, the find pattern is empty, so the last search is used; in the replacement, \r inserts a newline and & inserts the search hit.
+Use :%s//\r&/g if you want to replace all occurrences in all lines.

 ####All the right moves
 ```